michaelpetersubc/documentation/ec2_by_terraform.md

 In the directory `my_ec2` that you created, you'll want to create a file called, say `ec2.tf`.
 You can copy the one I'll give below, but you'll need to edit two pieces of information.
 You'll have to supply the name of you access key pair at aws, and you'll have to provide an ami (computer image) id that works in your region.
 I'll explain how to accomplish that below.

 For the moment, if you are using `us-east-2` as your region, you can use the ami id that is in the file.
 It is a public ami which provides you with a computer running fedora 8 along with some installed software that runs jupyter notebook.
+(** Note - the public ami referred to in this file no longer exists because it was costing too much to maintain it.
+You'll have to create your own stored ami or find another public ami to use the method described here.
+Make sure to replace the ami given in the code segment below).

 Here is the file (is also contained in the github repo):
 ```